addli/motorhomes.addli.jp/README.md

 * Hjson is adopted so that you can write comments directly in the settings.
 My favorite configuration file format. json < yaml < hjson.

 ### Application implement
-* It is a complete Single page Application.
+* It is a complete Single Page Application.
 * Using OSS riot-tab, riot-nav of iq3AddLi.
 Implemented view management with screen transitions.
 * Internationalized by i18next.
 Language automatically switches according to the language setting of the browser.
 * Rendered markdown using marked.js.